Sai-Shashank/Insurance-Prediction/README.md

 # Insurance-Prediction
-Predict the insurance cost by training data with linear regression, stochastic Linear Regression and using Normal equations
+Implementing Linear Regression to predict the insurance cost of individuals using each of the following methods:
+1) Solving using Normal Equations
+2) Gradient Descent Method
+3) Stochastic Gradient Descent Method